 You reserve the right to write to your council asking for your business rates to be remitted under section 49 Local Government Finance Act 1988.
 By doing so, you will have to explain and show exactly how you may suffer hardship if your business rate arrears were remitted or what effects the loss of your business would have on the local community.
 You may also be required to show exactly what steps you have taken to try and make your business work in the lead up to the writing of the letter.
 It is also crucial you provide all details of your budgets and any assets that you may have.
 This will then give the council the opportunity to review your case.

 If you lose your liability case, further action will be taken by your council to recover your debt.
-Receiving financial advice for CTACIC can guide you through any further debt recovery methods such as bankruptcy, insolvency and bailiff enforcement.
+Receiving financial advice from CTA can guide you through any further debt recovery methods such as bankruptcy, insolvency and bailiff enforcement.

 If bailiffs are sent to your door it is imperative that you understand your rights.
 Initially the bailiff agency will send you a letter informing you that your debt has now been passed to them for collection and full payment will be requested immediately.
 A failure to pay this will result in a visit to your property with the intention of removing goods up to the value of money you owe, including costs of the visit.
 Any goods reclaimed will be sold at public auction.

-If you are suffering from business rate arrears and you need free and impartial advice, don’t hesitate to get in contact with CTACIC today.
-After establishing what your current financial situation is, we will be able start dealing with your business rate arrear issues one by one.
+If you are suffering from business rate arrears and you need free and impartial advice, don’t hesitate to get in contact with CTA today.
+After establishing what your current financial situation is, we will be able start dealing with your business rate arrears issues one by one.
 We begin recommending a course of action that is best for you within no time and we will always strive to offer as many practical solutions as possible.
-Give us a call today and make your business rate arrears a problem of the past.